Skip to main content

 When scheduling your session, be sure to select a time to which you know you can commit.
 The researcher has also set aside time in their schedule so we want to make sure you both are getting the most out of it.

 You can also try to reschedule directly from the session confirmation email or calendar invitation.
 If the researcher has availability left, you'll be able to pick a new time and rebook immediately.
-If there is no availability left or you can't make any of the time slots listed, you can either cancel the session or get in contact with us so that we can reach out to the researcher to see if they are able to add availability.
-However, we cannot guarantee the interviewer will be able to change their schedule and this may result in the session being canceled anyway.
+If there is no availability left or you can't make any of the time slots listed, you can either cancel the session or get in contact with the researcher and let them know what's going on.
+However, we cannot guarantee the interviewer will be able to change their schedule and this may result in the session being canceled anyway, in which case you will not be paid for the interview.

 A no-show without communication may result in losing your eligibility to participate in interviews moving forward, as detailed in our Rules for participating in Interviews.